 The word babysitter can mean different things to different people.
 To some, it’s a high school student who watches their children on date nights.
 To others, it’s the experienced college student who’s there with their children for a few hours after school each day.
 Or maybe it’s the caregiver you rely on to get the kids to school a few days a week.
 Regardless, babysitters can be an integral part of your child care team, especially for those who don’t need the full-time support of a nanny.

-Before you begin the search for the perfect babysitter, it’s important to know exactly what type of care provider you’re looking for because different types of sitters can offer different things in terms of experience, qualifications and even availability.
+Before you begin the search for the perfect babysitter, it’s important to know exactly what type of caregiver you’re looking for because different types of sitters can offer different things in terms of experience, qualifications and even availability.

 Here’s what to know before you get started on your search for a babysitter.

 The perfect babysitter can be anyone, from a neighbor down the street to an experienced former educator you found in a local community group.
 But, says Suzie Zeldin, co-owner and director of operations at Smart Sitting, the right kind of sitter depends on what your family’s specific needs are, so you should have an idea of what different types of sitters can offer.